raspberrypilearning/fruit-salad/en/step_2.md

 --- /task ---

 Now the Stage needs to let the Ingredient sprite know that it should add an ingredient to the plate.
-The `broadcast` block sends a message which any sprite can receive.
+The `broadcast`{:class="block3events"} block sends a message which any sprite can receive.

 --- task ---

-Add a `broadcast` block:
+Add a `broadcast`{:class="block3events"} block:

 ```blocks3
 broadcast [message1 v]
 ```

-Click on `message1` and choose `New message` and enter 'add'.
+Click on `message1`{:class="block3events"} and choose `New message`{:class="block3events"} and enter 'add'.

 --- /task ---